Limit behavior of the invariant measure for Langevin dynamics: Introduction

 The rest of the manuscript is organized as follows.
-Section \ref{sec:outline} describes the outline of the proof for the main Theorem~\ref{main}.
-Section \ref{sec:proof} is devoted to the proofs of the results skipped in Section \ref{sec:outline}.
-Finally, in Appendix \ref{Ap:moments} we provide polynomials and exponential moments estimates for the Ornstein-Uhlenbeck process that we use in Section \ref{sec:proof}.
+Section~\ref{sec:outline} describes the outline of the proof for the main Theorem~\ref{main}.
+Section~\ref{sec:proof} is devoted to the proofs of the results skipped in Section~\ref{sec:outline}.
+Finally, in the Appendix~\ref{ap:A} we provide polynomials and exponential moments estimates for the Ornstein--Uhlenbeck process that we use in Section~\ref{sec:proof}.